Brevard Medical Dermatology

 Diagnosis begins with an examination of the growth or abnormal skin patch and a review of the patient’s medical history and symptoms, as well as a discussion of risk factors like sun exposure or tanning bed use.
 A small skin sample or biopsy will be taken and sent to a lab for further evaluation, and in some cases, other tests may also be performed.
 The doctor may also feel the lymph nodes in the neck to check for swelling that could indicate cancer.

 Several techniques are used to treat squamous cell carcinomas, including:

-Brevard Medical Dermatology is a leading provider of SCC treatments, and our Titusville location is one of only two locations in Brevard County to offer SRT.
+Brevard Medical Dermatology is a leading provider of SCC treatments.

 Major Insurance Providers Accepted

 At Brevard Medical Dermatology, we accept most major insurance plans including Medicare.
 Here is a short-list of just some of the most popular plans we accept.
 Please contact our office if you do not see your insurance provider listed.
 Our experienced billing staff and hi-tech software will settle your account correctly the first time to avoid bills and over-payment.

 "They're great!
 I highly recommend them.
 Dr. Spicer and Anna are excellent!
 The staff is really nice as well."

 "Wonderful office everyone was so nice!
 Also helped that they work with self pay patients!"

 "The staff is friendly and cheerful!
 I would recommend this practice to anyone looking for excellent dermatological care!"